 Our fixed pricing* eliminates any hidden charges.
-This can be reassuring, especially if you’re considering private care for the first time.
-Considering AposTherapy®’s benefits—such as it being non-invasive, drug-free and scientifically proven to significantly decrease pain by addressing the biomechanical problems at their core—there are enough reasons to consider paying for it even in case it’s not covered by your insurance company.
+This can be reassuring, especially if you are considering private care for the first time.
+Considering the benefits to AposTherapy—such as being non-invasive, drug-free and clinically proven—there are enough reasons to consider paying for it even in case it’s not covered by your insurance company.

 |Personalized AposTherapy® footworn biomechanical device||1|

 |A personalized treatment program||Yes|

 |Adjustments of components of the device according to the clinical needs at the follow-up consultations||Yes|